mstksg/inCode/copy/entries/uncertainty.md

 You can follow along with [the source code][source], which is actually a *[stack][]* executable!
-If you download the source and you have *[stack][]* installed, you can run it as an executable:
+If you download the source and you have *[stack][]* installed, you can run it (and run the tests above) as an executable:

 [stack]: http://haskellstack.org
 !!![source]:uncertain/Uncertain.hs